Julius-Kibbs/Elearning-assignment/README.md

-this is the assignment for the e-learning website, ignore the html files and use the php ones
+this is the assignment for the e-learning website